A TO Z TERMINOLOGY

 Plasma Arc Cutting (PAC) – An arc cutting process that uses a constricted arc and removes the molten metal in a high-velocity jet of ionized gas issuing from the constricting orifice.
 Plasma arc cutting is a direct current electrode negative (DCEN) process.

 Plasma Gas – A gas directed into the torch to surround the electrode, which becomes ionized by the arc to form a plasma and issues from the torch nozzle as the plasma jet.
 (Also referred to as orifice gas or cutting gas).

 Plasma Arc Gouging – Gouging utilizing a plasma arc for metal removal.
 An electric arc contained inside a gas shield is passed through a constricting orifice in order to generate extremely high temperatures and a high-velocity stream of ionized gas.
 This stream Rapidly melts the metal on which it is focused and then blows the molten material away.

 Plasticity – Ability of a metallic state to undergo permanent deformation without rupture.

 Plunger – It is installed behind the removable seat in a plasma torch head to enable the safety interlock.

 Porosity – The scattered presence of gas pockets or inclusions in a metallic solid.

-Post Weld Heat Treatment – Reheating the weldment to 1100°F to 1350°F after welding and holding at that temperature for a specified length of time.
-Heat treating allows additional hydrogen to escape, lowers the residual stresses due to welding, and restores toughness in the heat affected zone.
+Post Weld Heat Treatment – Reheating the weldment from 1100°F to 1350°F after welding and holding at that temperature for a specified length of time.
+Heat treating allows additional hydrogen to escape, lowers the residual stresses due to welding, and restores toughness in the heat-affected zone.